Support and Treatment

-The services provided by CMHA Oxford include: Crisis and Outreach Services, Community Support and Recovery Service, Supportive Housing, Court Diversion/Court Support, Concurrent Support Services, Dual Diagnosis Services, and Seniors Outreach and Recovery Service.
+The services provided by CMHA Oxford include: Crisis and Outreach Services, Brief Case Management & Recovery, Supportive Housing, Court Diversion/Court Support, Concurrent Support Services, Dual Diagnosis Services, Peer Support and Seniors Outreach and Recovery Service.

 Crisis and Outreach Services

-This is a 24-hour service available to adults who live in or receive services in Oxford County.
-Crisis and Outreach staff members respond by phone and/or mobile personal contact when deemed appropriate to individuals experiencing a sudden or unexpected event that places them in distress.
-Professional staff can provide referrals to appropriate agencies and office follow up service to ensure that community support services are in place.
+Crisis & Outreach Services provides 24-hour service for those living in or receiving services in Oxford County.
+Crisis and Outreach professional staff members respond by phone and/or mobile to individuals experiencing a sudden or unexpected event that places them in distress.
+Referrals to appropriate agencies and follow up services to ensure community support services are in place